Join Our Team!

 DBNC thanks all applicants for their interest, only those under consideration will be contacted for interviews.
 Please be advised that successful incumbent(s) will be required to undergo a vulnerable sector screening as a part of the final step in the hiring process.

 DBNC is an equal opportunity employer.
 We embrace diversity and are committed to creating an inclusive workplace.
 Our goal is to attract, develop and retain highly talented employees from diverse backgrounds, allowing us to benefit from a wide variety of experiences and perspectives.
-In
+In accordance with the Ontario Human Rights Code, Accessibility for Ontarians with Disabilities Act, 2005, and DBNC Policies, accommodation will be provided at any point throughout the hiring process, provided the candidate makes their accommodation needs known.
+We welcome applications from all qualified persons.

 Personal information provided through the DBNC recruitment, selection, and onboarding process is necessary for the proper administration of this recruitment process for employment and volunteer positions with DBNC.
-Personal information is protected from disclosure pursuant to PIPEDA (Personal Information Protection and Electronic Documents Act)
+Personal information is protected from disclosure pursuant to PIPEDA (Personal Information Protection and Electronic Documents Act).

 POSITION: Wellness and Health Counsellor

-REPORTS TO: Settlement Program
+REPORTS TO: Settlement Program Manager

-WORK HOURS: 30 hours per week
+WORK HOURS: 30 hours per week (Immediate Start)

 RATE OF PAY: $28 per hour